a dance-theatre show by

 Shortly after that, Ed toured with postgrad company Verve and left Northern in 2021.
 Since then Ed has performed and taught in the UK and internationally, working with numerous of companies and artists, Including Avant Garde, Hannes Langolf, Attic Project, Bullyache, Northern Rascals, Tim Walker, Barnaby Booth, Gecko Theatre and Moonwalking Bear.

-Ed will make his debut with the Royal Shakespeare Company this year in Hamlet which will be performed in Stratford Upon Avon.
+Ed made his debut with the Royal Shakespeare Company this year in Hamlet which was performed in Stratford Upon Avon.

 Sophie Thomas